gidandridge/gavdan-2/README.md

 The clock is a 1Mhz crystal oscillator.

 The power and reset circuit consists of a 555 timer circuit in monostable mode.
 This generates a single pulse either at power on, or when the reset button is pressed.
-This pulse is fed to the reset line on the micro’s bus.
+This pulse is fed to the reset line on the microcomputer’s bus.

 Address decoding is done using 74LS series TTL logic gate IC’s.